 - Country or Region: 128

-While making your CSV file for Office 365, you must keep these few these things in mind or else you will get an error:
+While making your CSV file for Office 365, you must keep these few things in mind, or else you will get an error:

-- If you are importing users from different countries or regions, we recommend creating a separate CSV file for each country or region and performing a bulk import operation for each CSV file.
-This is because you will be indicating the location of the users in the CSV file as part of this import process, and only one location can be selected per bulk import operation.
+- Suppose you are importing users from different countries or regions.
+In that case, we recommend creating a separate CSV file for each country or region and performing a bulk import operation for each CSV file.
+You will indicate the users’ location in the CSV file as part of this import process, and only one location can be selected per bulk import operation.

-- Make sure that the User Name column of your CSV file contains the full email address (for example, email@example.com) for each of your users, or you will receive an error when you upload the file.
+- Ensure that the User Name column of your CSV file contains the full email address (for example, [email protected]) for each of your users, or you will receive an error when you upload the file.

 Add users with bulk import in Office 365